Heating - Wood Fire

 My choice is to standardize on 18" long wood (to easily fit into a 21" firebox).
 This means if stacking in two rows then the length of the wood rack should be 12'8" long (with a height of 4').

 When selecting a fire don't forget about the cost of the chimney.
+The chimney will easily cost as much as the actual fire.
 Small diameter chimneys are less expensive than large diameter.

-You must use the chimney that is specified for the particular fire model you chose.
+You must use a chimney with a spec that is as specified for the particular fire model you chose.
 It must be a stainless chimney for a wood burning fire.